Promare

 Promare poster

 A little over 15 years ago, Hiroyuki Imaishi stunned the (anime) world with Dead Leaves, a completely bonkers film that managed to stand out in what was already a landmark year for anime.
 Dead Leaves was different, a unique take on Japanese animation that was happy to divide the room.
 Sadly it also proved to be an anomaly.
 Imaishi would go on to direct a couple of well-respected series, but the prospect of a new feature film seemed slim.
-Until the trailer for Promare surfaced that is, a Studio Trigger project that promised to grant Imaishi all the creative freedom needed to make another masterpieces.
+Until the trailer for Promare surfaced that is, a Studio Trigger project that promised to grant Imaishi all the creative freedom needed to make another masterpiece.
 And make no mistake, Imaishi made good on that promise.

 screen capture of Promare

 The anime scene has changed a lot in the 15 years since Imaishi released Dead Leaves.
 While there are still very talented people making great films, overall the output has become a lot softer, more timid.
 There's been a big pull to lighter, more accessible films, as many studios are eager to fill the gap Ghibli left behind.
 I'm not claiming the work of directors like Hosoda or Shinkai is derivative, I'm not saying these directors lack creativity or a unique vision and I'm definitely not invalidating what they bring to the table.
-All I'm saying is that the edgier anime stuff of the 90s and 00s is mostly absent from the screen nowadays, which I think it a big loss.
+All I'm saying is that the edgier anime stuff of the 90s and 00s is mostly absent from the screen nowadays, which I think is a big loss.
 That makes a film like Promare all the more special.

 Many reviews peg Promare as a typical Studio Trigger project, happily referencing series like Gurran Lagann and Kill la Kill.
 While understandable (both series were directed by Imaishi and scripted by Nakashima, the creative duo responsible for Promare), I think it's much closer in spirit to Imaishi's first film.
 I haven't seen Gurran Lagann and Kill la Kill in full, but both series were clearly held back by their TV roots.
 Here Imaishi can go full out and the difference is night and day.
 Imaishi doesn't crank it up to 11, he cranks it up to 111, going for near-constant sensory overload.
 No doubt it will be a bit much for some, but those people have a million other films to choose from.

-The added playtime (Promare is twice as long as Dead Leaves) allows Imaishi to cram in a little extra plot and world building, but much like his previous projects, Imaishi loves to flaunt the fact that he doesn't really care too much about the intricacies of the story.
+The added playtime (Promare is twice as long as Dead Leaves) allows Imaishi to cram in a little extra plot and world-building, but much like his previous projects, Imaishi loves to flaunt the fact that he doesn't really care too much about the intricacies of the story.
 Plot progression is jammed in between the action scenes and these moments are often accompanied by characters that are yawning or are generally looking bored.
-Plot is a necessary evil for Imaishi, so even though there's a bunch of stuff about firefighters, alien fire mutations and Earth on the brink of destruction, it's mostly there to support the insanity of the designs, the settings and the action.
+Plot is a necessary evil for Imaishi, so even though there's a bunch of stuff about firefighters, alien fire mutations and Earth on the brink of destruction, it's mostly there to support the insanity of the designs, the settings, and the action.

 screen capture of Promare

 Which brings me to the visuals and styling, no doubt the main attraction of Promare.
 Because sure enough, the color work here is absolutely spectacular.
-An onslaught of neon greens, blues and purples that explode all over the screen for 110 minutes straight.
+An onslaught of neon greens, blues, and purples that explode all over the screen for 110 minutes straight.
 The art style is equally impressive, a superb blend of 2D and 3D animation that makes all the difference.
-It's chunky, blocky, dynamic, distorted and detailed all at once, creating something that feels 200% anime, but is like nothing you've ever seen before (unless you are familiar with the work of Imaishi).
+It's chunky, blocky, dynamic, distorted and detailed all at once, creating something that feels 200% anime but is like nothing you've ever seen before (unless you are familiar with the work of Imaishi).
 The editing you say?
-Lightning fast and razor sharp, bringing equal amounts of chaos and rhythm to the table.
+Lightning-fast and razor-sharp, bringing equal amounts of chaos and rhythm to the table.

 But all of that still doesn't compare to the camera work, which is completely otherworldly.
 Because of the chaotic nature of the film it may not be immediately apparent, but the camera trajectories are absolutely mental.
 The distance covered, the pacing, angles and movement of the camera, it's really on another level.
 There is no film, live action or animated, that comes even close to the constant boldness and creativity of the camera work here.
 It's Bay meets Tsukamoto meets Naishuller on steroids, and then you're still not halfway there.
 That's not to say that everyone will enjoy this constant mental drain, but if you love adrenaline then you owe it to yourself to watch this film.